peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 ~~~

 To validate that the Wallet Instance is entitled to request its Status Attestation,
-the following requirements must be satisfied:
+the following requirements MUST be satisfied:

-- The Issuer verifies the signature of the `credential_pop` object using
+- The Credential Issuer verifies the signature of the `credential_pop` object using
-the public key contained in the Credential;
+the public key contained in the Digital Credential;
-- the Issuer MUST verify that it is the legitimate Issuer of the Credential.
+- the Credential Issuer MUST verify that it is the legitimate Issuer.

 The technical and details about the `credential_pop` object
 are defined in the next section.